 - Understanding of quality assurance and accreditation preferred.

-- May not serve simultaneously on other groups within the Academy that may represent a conflict of interest with ACEND activities or violate U.S Department of Education regulations (i.e., elected member of the Academy Board of Directors, an Academy board appointee to an Academy board committee, etc.).
+- May not serve simultaneously on other groups within the Academy that may represent a conflict of interest with ACEND activities or violate U.S Department of Education regulations (i.e., elected member of the Academy Board of Directors, an Academy Board appointee to an Academy committee, etc.).
 Board members of the Commission on Dietetic Registration (CDR) are not permitted to serve on the ACEND board by CDR policies.
 May not have previously worked for ACEND or volunteered as an ACEND program reviewer and/or board member.

 Part II: Requirements

-- The Practitioner Representatives shall serve for a four (4) year term.
+- The ACEND Practitioner Representatives shall serve for a four (4) year term.

 - The position requires the completion of Program Reviewer Training and attendance of one (1) Program Accreditation Site Visit during initial year in term.